Dancpaz/SpaceEngineersOS/README.md

 ```

 Note that `state.Run` and `state.Await` both require you to provide type arguments for the task's result type and, where applicable, its argument.
 The compiler is unfortunately not smart enough to figure these out for itself.

+There is a functional example script in the solution.

 ## Details